 WHAT ABOUT GATHERINGS MORE THAN 10ppl?
 25 or 50, 100+?
 There is detailed info HERE from Oregon Gov. Kate Brown, where she explicitly explains each "Phase" and gathering size.

-Lastly, regarding any and all further questions, please feel free to reach out to us directly, our office number and info is in our CONTACT PAGE.
+Lastly, regarding any and all further questions, please feel free to reach out to us directly via our CONTACT PAGE.

 As we all navigate this dynamic and ever-changing situation, we will share any new information we receive that we feel may be pertinent to you and your planning.
 We believe it is in challenging times like these that the power of hospitality is needed most of all.
 Please take good care of yourself and your loved ones.